HAMNET-Access-Protocol/manual.hnap.de/docs/system_config.md

 ### Configuration file

 The OFDM system can be customized.
 You can define your own pilot allocation scheme, redefine the number of data subcarriers and much more.
-See [Advanced config](advanced_config) for more information.
+See [advanced config](../advanced_config) for more information.